bergamote/micronux/README.md

     chmod +x micronux.py
     ./micronux.py

 By default *Micronux* reads the `default.txt` file in the `prog` folder.
-You can load Micron Programs (syx or txt) from the Open menu or from the command line:
+You can load Micron Programs (syx or txt) from the `File > Open...` menu or from the command line:

     ./micronux.py mysysex.syx

-And you can receive a sysex from the Micron with the option `-r` followed by the MIDI port address (as listed by `amidi -l`):
+And you can receive a sysex from the Micron using `MIDI > Receive...` (temporarily the midi port is hard coded at the start of `micronux.py`) or from the command line with the option `-r` followed by the MIDI port address (as listed by `amidi -l`):

     ./micronux.py -r <midi_port>